Trolley problem: Implications for autonomous vehicles

 Variants of the original "trolley driver" dilemma arise in the design of software to control autonomous cars.
 Situations are anticipated where a potentially fatal collision appears to be unavoidable, but in which choices made by the car's software, such as into whom or what to crash, can affect the particulars of the deadly outcome.
 For example, should the software value the safety of the car's occupants more, or less, than that of potential victims outside the car.

 A platform called Moral Machine was created by MIT Media Lab to allow the public to express their opinions on what decisions autonomous vehicles should make in scenarios that use the trolley problem paradigm.
 Analysis of the data collected through Moral Machine showed broad differences in relative preferences among different countries.
 Other approaches make use of virtual reality to assess human behaviour in experimental settings.
 However, some argue that the investigation of trolley-type cases is not necessary to address the ethical problem of driverless cars, because the trolley cases have a serious practical limitation.
 It would need to be a top-down plan in order to fit the current approaches of addressing emergencies in artificial intelligence.
+Automotive engineers also often argue that the preferable solution is to try to avoid the dilemma entirely: to program the car to obey applicable traffic laws and practice defensive driving at a safe speed and with adequate following distance for road conditions, so that the brakes and/or steering can be applied in time to prevent any collision.

 Also, a question remains of whether the law should dictate the ethical standards that all autonomous vehicles must use, or whether individual autonomous car owners or drivers should determine their car's ethical values, such as favoring safety of the owner or the owner's family over the safety of others.
 Although most people would not be willing to use an automated car that might sacrifice themselves in a life-or-death dilemma, some believe the somewhat counterintuitive claim that using mandatory ethics values would nevertheless be in their best interest.
 According to Jan Gogoll and Julian F. Müller, "the reason is, simply put, that [personalized ethics settings] would most likely result in a prisoner's dilemma."

 In 2016 the German federal government appointed a commission to study the ethical implications of autonomous driving.
 The commission adopted 20 rules to be implemented in the laws that will govern the ethical choices that autonomous vehicles will make.
 Relevant to the trolley dilemma is this rule: